-Present values are determined in accordance with the assumptions used for purposes of measuring S&T Bank's pension obligations under ASC 715 as of December 31, 2021, including a discount rate of 2.80%, with the exception that benefit payments are assumed to commence at age 62, the earliest age at which unreduced benefits are payable.
-Mr. Brice was eligible to retire as of December 31, 2021 and receive 85.42% of his benefits based on the reduction for early retirement described below.
-Mr. Kochvar was eligible to retire as of December 31, 2021 and receive 97.92% of his benefits based on the reduction for early retirement described below.
-Mr. Antolik was eligible to retire as of December 31, 2021 and receive 65.00% of his benefits based on the reduction for early retirement described below.
-Effective April 1, 2021, Mr. Brice retired from S&T Bank.
-He commenced his benefit from the Nongualified Plan as a lump sum and has not vet elected to commence his benefit from the Retirement Plan.
-Therefore, the present value of his Nonqualified Plan benefit is zero since he is no longer due a benefit from the plan.
+The present values shown above are based on benefits earned as of December 31, 2022 under the terms of the Employees' Retirement Plan of S&T Bank (the "Retirement Plan") and the S&T Bancorp, Inc. Supplemental Savings and Make-up Plan (the "Nonqualified Plan") as summarized below.
+Present values are determined in accordance with the assumptions used for purposes of measuring S&T Bank's pension obligations under ASC 715 as of December 31, 2022, including a discount rate of 5.41%, with the exception that benefit payments are assumed to commence at age 62, the earliest age at which unreduced benefits are payable.
+Mr. Kochvar was eligible to retire as of December 31, 2022 and receive 100.00% of his benefits based on the reduction for early retirement described below.
+Mr. Antolik was eligible to retire as of December 31, 2022 and receive 70.00% of his benefits based on the reduction for early retirement described below.
 Ms. Yesho is not a participant in the Retirement Plan.
 Her present value shown reflects her nonqualified benefit payable from the S&T Bancorp, Inc. Retirement Make-Up Plan.